rbak54/CMEECourseWork/Week1/readme.md

 csvtospace.sh
 make a a new file with spaces instead of commas
 Arguments: $1 -file to be converted
-Output-a text file in same location as csv file (name.csv.txt)
+Output-a text file in the results folder (name.txt)

 boilerplate.sh
 a boilerplate for shell scripts